IngeoGabo/Python-Basic-Steps/README.md

-# Python Basic Steps
+# Python for Everybody Specialization
+Learn to Program and Analyze Data with Python.
+Develop programs to gather, clean, analyze, and visualize data.

+> Note: This is from [coursera program](https://www.coursera.org/specializations/python?)

-This is just part of the beginning of my programming process. ^._.^
+> Note: This is just part of the beginning of my programming process. ^._.^

 > Note: The following lines were used to synchronize VCS with the GitHub account

 ## Local Repository